Saturday, October 23, 2021

 Source: Darren Michael

 CR Young transferred the property to Charles Augustus Russell and Albert Ernest Russell, storekeepers of Gulgong.
 Two months' later the Russell brothers transferred the property to Jane Anderson of Munghorn, Cooyal, who undertook a mortgage with them.
-In 1908 the Russell brothers transferred the mortgage to Edward McCullock of Gulgong, Auctioneer, Robert William Head of Gulgong, saddler and Albert Ernest Brigden.
+In 1908 the Russell brothers transferred the mortgage to Edward McCulloch of Gulgong, Auctioneer, Robert William Heard of Gulgong, saddler and Albert Ernest Brigden.

 Source: HLRV